spectrocloud/librarium/packages/docs/content/04-clusters.md

 * Provide node pool settings as follows:
     * A descriptive name for the node pool.
-    * Number of nodes in the node pool.
+    * The number of nodes in the node pool.
     * One or more availability zones.
 Nodes are distributed across availability zones when multiple zones are selected.
     * The instance type to be used for all the nodes launched in the node pool.
     * Save the node pool settings.
 New worker pool settings are updated and cluster updates begin within a few minutes.
-The provisioning status is updated with ongoing progress of tasks related to addition of new nodes.
+The provisioning status is updated with the ongoing progress of tasks related to the addition of new nodes.

 ## Remove an AWS worker pool

 The following steps need to be performed to remove a worker pool from the cluster:-

-* Access the 'Nodes' view for the cluster.
+* Access the 'Nodes' view of the cluster.
-* Delete the desired worker pool and confirm deletion.
+* Delete the desired worker pool and confirm the deletion.
 * Upon confirmation, the worker node deletion begins in a few minutes.

 ## Reconfigure AWS nodes

 The following steps need to be performed to reconfigure worker pool nodes:-

-* Access the nodes view for the the cluster.
+* Access the 'Nodes' view of the cluster.
 * Edit the settings of the desired node pool.
 * Change the instance type to the desired instance type.
 * Save the node pool settings.
 After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
 The older nodes in the node pool are deleted one by one and replaced by new nodes launched with the new instance type configured.
-* The provisioning status is updated with ongoing progress of nodes being deleted and added.
+* The provisioning status is updated with the ongoing progress of nodes being deleted and added.

 </Tabs.TabPane>